- En Español

 They ﬁll out an online Product Registration Form (PRF) telling us about each product on which they’d like to use the Stamp.
 In just 1-2 weeks, we review their products and send them an email approving or denying their use of the Stamp for each product.

-They receive high-resolution EPS graphic ﬁles and guidance from the Council to help them quickly add the Whole Grain Stamp to the packaging of their qualifying products.
+They receive high-resolution vector graphic ﬁles and guidance from the Council to help them quickly add the Whole Grain Stamp to the packaging of their qualifying products.

 What do you mean by “check your formulation?”
 Be more speciﬁc.